NicholBean/NicholBean.github.io/README.md

 ### Artifact One - Contact Service

-The ContactService artifact was originally developed for CS 320: Software Test Automation.
-The application uses Java to manage contact information through CRUD operations.
+The ContactService artifact was originally developed in CS 320: Software Test Automation.
+This application uses Java to manage contact information through CRUD operations and tests them through JavaScript.

 For CS 499, I enhanced the artifact by: